cyberbotics/webots/docs/guide/the-user-interface.md

   This is particularly useful during online competitions, where users should achieve a task without cheating and moving objects or robots manually.

   - The **Disable Fast Mode** option prevents running the simulation in fast mode.
+  This option could be useful in case of web streaming to save computer power on the server side and making only the stop, step and the real-time modes available to the clients.

 > **Note**:
 The *Follow Object*, *Follow Object and Rotate*, *Projection*, *Rendering*, *Optional Rendering Items*, and *Scene Interactions Items* options are saved per world whereas the other options are global.